gswong/LD53/README.md

 ## Core Mechanics

-Package interaction: Pick up, put down, throw package.
+### Package interaction: Pick up, put down, throw package.
 Package can also interact with world objects, like breaking pottery or knocking over NPCs.

-Player action telemetry: Use high instances of an action to indicate frustration from the player.
+### Player action telemetry: Use high instances of an action to indicate frustration from the player.
 For example, teabagging, package abuse, etc.

-Achievement system: Hidden achievements are tied to positive or negative emotion and tallied up at the end of the game.
+### Achievement system: Hidden achievements are tied to positive or negative emotion and tallied up at the end of the game.
+#### Positive
+- Return stray balloon to kid
+- Pick up and throw away trash on the street

+#### Negative Achievements
+- Teabagging
+- Damaged Package
+- Fail to deliver package
+- Damaged environment
+- Damaged NPCs
+- Breaking and entering homes

-Puzzles and platforming: Present some challenging obstacles for the player to overcome.
+### Puzzles and platforming: Present some challenging obstacles for the player to overcome.

-Global player stats: See how you rated against other players.
+### Global player stats: See how you rated against other players.

 ## Art Style